finat package

 Bases: ScalarFiatElement

-class finat.fiat_elements.DiscontinuousLagrange(cell, degree)[source]
+class finat.fiat_elements.DiscontinuousLagrange(cell, degree, variant=None)[source]

 Bases: ScalarFiatElement